 REGIONAL SAFETY PLANNING

 In 2015 and 2016 coalition partners came together to develop a Transportation Safety Action Plan that serves Lane County.
-To date, the Metropolitan Policy Committee has adopted a safety plan for the metro area.
-A rural plan will be considered by the Board of County Commissioners in July.
+In 2017, the Metropolitan Policy Committee adopted the Central Lane Transportation Safety Action Plan.

 Oregon has long been a leader in transportation safety through the Oregon Department of Transportation (ODOT) Transportation Safety Division.
 ODOT has developed a statewide Transportation Safety Action Plan (TSAP).
 The Oregon (TSAP) establishes a set of actions that Oregonians have identified as steps to a safer travel environment.